 Generation and output of statistics with key data such as mean value, scattering and distribution of the unbalance values for series balancing.
 Freely configurable input data.
 Very helpful to reveal systematic influences in pre-production and then, for example, to revise injection moulding tools so that less balancing is required.

 Helpful for setting up new balancing tasks.
-You can subsequently change the information given during calibration and thus correct the calibration.
-For example, you can subsequently shorten runup ramps that were initially set too large and thus conserve process time.
+You can subsequently change the information given during the identification and thus correct the calibration.
+For example, you can subsequently shorten runup ramps that were initially set too large and thus saves process time.